What is Optical character recognition?

 - Select pages and page ranges from large, multi-page documents

-- Natural reading order for text lines
+- Natural reading order option for text line output (Latin only)

-- Handwriting classification for text lines
+- Handwriting classification for text lines (Latin only)

 - Available as Distroless Docker container for on-premise deployment